krishna2206/java-web/README.md

 ### How to build and deploy

-If a tomcat server is already installed and running, you can build and deploy the app with one of the followind methods:
+If a tomcat server is already installed and running, you can build and deploy the app with one of the following methods:

 #### Deploy with maven